authelia/authelia/README.md

 <img src="https://raw.githubusercontent.com/clems4ever/authelia/master/images/reset_password.png" width="400">

 ### Access Control
-With **Authelia**, you can define your own access control rules for restricting the user access to some subdomains.
-Those rules are defined in the configuration file and can be set either for everyone, per-user or per-group policies.
+With **Authelia**, you can define your own access control rules for finely restricting user access to some resources and subdomains.
+Those rules are defined and fully documented in the configuration file.
+They can apply to users, groups or everyone.
-Check out the *config.template.yml* to see how they are defined.
+Check out [config.template.yml] to see how they are defined.

 ### Session management with Redis
 When your users authenticate against Authelia, sessions are stored in a Redis key/value store.
-You can specify your own Redis instance in the [configuration file](#authelia-configuration).
+You can specify your own Redis instance in [config.template.yml].

 ## Documentation
 ### Authelia configuration
-The configuration of the server is defined in the file **configuration.template.yml**.
+The configuration of the server is defined in the file [config.template.yml].
 All the details are documented there.
 You can specify another configuration file by giving it as first argument of **Authelia**.